Updated July 2, 2019 - Check out this case study to learn more about how we helped Kiloo boost ad revenues by 20%!

 In addition to adding new characters/levels/game elements, the game also create a sense of urgency amongst their users by limiting availability of these products for only the first few days of the product launch.
 These games also offer loyal players free characters, making it lucrative for users to come back to the game more often.

 A large chunk of smartphone sales today is propelled by the advent of sub-$100 Android devices, putting smartphones within the reach of users across developing markets.
-While an iPhone may seamlessly render your latest high-adrenaline racing game, a fair share of handsets do not support games high on graphics & memory usage.
+While an iPhone may seamlessly render your latest high-adrenaline racing game, a fair share of handsets do not support games high on graphics and memory usage.
 Even if they do, the gameplay is heavily compromised and non-uniform across users.
 Developers at Subway Surfers for instance, test every single game update across a spectrum of devices and ensure optimum performance across devices.
 The other possible impact is that users on low-end devices refuse to update to the newer versions of your game fearing compromised gameplay.
 There is a tendency to latch on to older versions, which typically do not carry most new game features.

 Additionally, these sub $100 android devices only carry a few hundred MBs of storage space and installing a new app very often calls for uninstalling a game installed prior (and you don’t want your game to be that one)

 While it is a no-brainer now to incorporate social platforms in your game, it takes some real effort to make these platforms work for you.
-Gathering Facebook page Likes at massive scale can prove to be a highly efficient way of acquiring new users & ensuring maximum adoption of a game update across existing users.
+Gathering Facebook page Likes at massive scale can prove to be a highly efficient way of acquiring new users and ensuring maximum adoption of a game update across existing users.

 Social platform based leaderboards are a norm now, and games these days reward you if you are lucky to have friends engaged on the game!